jrp2014/smuggler2/README.md

 ## Caveats

-`Smugggler2` is robust -- it can chew through the [agda](https://github.com/agda/agda) codebase of over 370 modules with complex interdependencies and be tripped over by only
+- Because `cabal` and `ghc` don't have full support for distinguishing dependent packages from plug-ins you will probably want to ensure that the build dependencies for your project are installed into your local package db first, before enabling sumuggler, otherwise they will all be processed by it too, as your project builds, which should do no harm, but will increase your build time.

-- a handful of pattern synonym imports,
+`Smugggler2` is robust -- it can chew through the [Agda](https://github.com/agda/agda) codebase of over 370 modules with complex interdependencies and be tripped over by only

 - a couple of ambiguous exports (are we trying to export something defined in the current module or something with the same name from an imported module)
 - and a couple of imports where both qualifed and unqualifed version of the